<=UPDATES of the SITE

 2. 8th June :The FTP lost the battle against the SS Division "Das Reich".

-The attacks of the Resistance, mainly from the FTP, continued and then on the 8th of June the FTP resistance tried to liberate the town of Tulle, 70 km south of Limoges, from the occupying German garrison.
-In the battle that followed, the FTP came close to capturing all the German troops of the local garnison, but before they could quite finish the job, that evening Das Reich arrived to the rescue.
+The attacks of the Resistance, mainly from the FTP, continued and then on the 7th and 8th of June the FTP resistance tried to liberate the town of Tulle, 70 km south of Limoges, from the occupying German garrison.
+In the battle that followed, the FTP came close to capturing all the German troops of the local garnison, but before they could quite finish the job, that evening of the 8th of june Das Reich arrived to the rescue.
 The SS made short work of the undisciplined and poorly armed Resistance fighters, who were soon in full retreat.
 They found 40 dead bodies of the German 3rd Battalion/95th Security Regiment local garrison troops near the school, their bodies badly mutilated.
 Other bodies were found around the town, bringing the total German dead in Tulle to sixty-four.

 3. 9th June Reprisals in Tulle